Ryaan101/cybersecurity-career-development-inl-event/README.md

 I attended a cybersecurity-focused networking and recruiting event hosted by the Cyber Security Group (CSG) at WSU.
 The event included presentations from INL professionals, a panel discussion, and information about internship opportunities.

 During the event, I:
 - Listened to presentations from cybersecurity professionals
 - Learned about INL’s research areas and projects
 - Took detailed notes on career advice and internship requirements
 - Identified steps needed to become a competitive candidate

 ---

 ## Key Takeaways

 - Build a strong professional network (LinkedIn)
 - Gain hands-on experience through CTFs and cybersecurity platforms
-- Be able to clearly communicate technical skills and passion
+- Clearly communicate technical skills and motivation
-- Structure your resume to highlight real experience
+- Structure a resume to highlight real experience
-- Step outside your comfort zone and pursue opportunities
+- Step outside of your comfort zone and pursue opportunities

 ---

 ## Supporting Materials

-- Event notes: `/notes/Cyber Security Group Event.pdf`
+- Event Notes: `Notes + screenshots/Cyber Security Group Event.pdf`
-- Reflection report: `reflection.md`
+- Reflection Report: `Reflection.md`
+- Resume & Cover Letter: `Resume + cover Letter/`

 ---